wianoski/mavlink-v1/README.md

 # mavlink V1

-Fixed :Graph, GUI Console, Map
+Fixed :Graph, GUI Console, Map, Toolbar

-Added :All graph from data, Simple message for mavlink, Graph module
+Added : -

-Delete Map function instead calling another session,
+On Progress : Using MAVcesium for web based gui for mavproxy, it need time

 This mavlink using mavproxy for autonomous, and for the next i'll make a web based gui